nathankot/nathankot.github.io/source/_posts/2013-08-14-how-to-setup-integrity-with-heroku-and-github.markdown

 ---
 layout: post
-title: "How to setup Integrity with Heroku and Github."
+title: "How to setup Integrity with Rails, Heroku and Github."
 date: 2013-08-14 22:29
 comments: true
 categories: guides